llslim/drupal-bootstrap-subtheme-talker/README.md

 # Talker Drupal Theme

-The Talker theme extends the [Drupal Bootstrap](http://drupal.org/project/bootstrap) base theme with a few Additional features like using [gulp-sass](https://www.npmjs.com/package/gulp-sass) as preprocessor and the using [bootstrap-sass](https://www.npmjs.com/package/bootstrap-sass) nodejs package instead of downloading it manually.
+The Talker theme extends the [Drupal Bootstrap](http://drupal.org/project/bootstrap) base theme with a few additional features like using [gulp-sass](https://www.npmjs.com/package/gulp-sass) as preprocessor and using [bootstrap-sass](https://www.npmjs.com/package/bootstrap-sass) nodejs package instead of downloading it manually.

 ## Managing assets with Gulp.

 The following tasks are performed with Gulp:
-- compile SASS into css
+- compile SASS into CSS
-- watch for changes in scss, js, or twig files and automatically compile and rebuild the Drupal cache
+- watch for changes in scss, js, or twig files then automatically compile and rebuild the Drupal cache

 The use of Gulp in this manner is heavily influenced by the [Neato theme](https://www.drupal.org/project/neato)